 - All filters are rigorously tested.

-The Lifestraw Personal Water Filter is sturdy, durable, light and compact.
-At only two ounces, it can be easily stowed away in your kit or pocket.
+The LifeStraw Personal Water Filter is sturdy, durable, light and compact.
+At only 2 ounces, it can be easily stowed away in your kit or pocket.
 Equipped with a 0.2 micron filter, it removes 99.999 percent of bacteria, parasites and microplastic from water.

 Gravity Water Filters